 Secure Phonics knowledge should also go hand in hand with effective modelling of comprehension skills.
-Children at St. Mary’s are exposed to a variety of genre through shared reading and guided reading in order to develop their vocabulary and foster their love of Reading, as well as preparing them for the demands of Secondary school and beyond.
+Children at St. Mary’s are exposed to a variety of genre through shared reading and whole class reading during English lessons and reading across the curriculum.

 As a community of readers, we expect all teaching staff to model and communicate their love of reading.
 Here are some of the ways that we do this:

-The school follows the systematic, synthetic approach laid out in Letters and Sounds (DfE 2007).
 From LEYs until the end of Year Two children have a daily phonics lesson.
-In year three GPC’s are revised.
-In Nursery children are taught Phase One of Letters and Sounds ‘with the intention of teaching young children important basic elements of the Letters and Sounds programme such as oral segmenting and blending of familiar words’ ( Letters and Sounds: Principles and Practice of High Quality Phonics Primary National Strategy, 2007).
+In Nursery children are taught Phase One, teaching our youngest children important basic elements such as oral segmenting and blending of familiar words.
 During lessons in EYs and KS1 previous phonemes are revised, new phonemes are introduced and then children apply their new learning.
 Common exception words are also explicitly taught.
 Those children who still need support with reading or children who are new to the school/language also have ‘Phonics Booster’ classes.

 Children have a range of opportunities to develop their phonics skills in class throughout the curriculum.
-Speaking, listening, reading and writing activities will be developed which allow them to explore and practice their phonic knowledge, blending and segmenting skills independently.
+Speaking, listening, reading and writing activities are developed which allow them to explore and practice their phonic knowledge and their blending and segmenting skills independently.

 Please click here for a copy of our Reading and Phonics Policy